netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image.md

-    3. Update the Citrix ingress controller image with the Azure Image URL in `azureimage-standalone_cpx.yaml` file.
+    3. Update the Netscaler ingress controller image with the Azure Image URL in `azureimage-standalone_cpx.yaml` file.